NaoiseGaffney/BookRepository/README.md

 ## User Experience

+User experience (UX) design is the design process used to create applications and websites that provide meaningful and relevant experiences to users.
+The User Experience links the Business goals of the external user and site owner to a number of user stories.
+A user story captures a description of a software feature from an end-user perspective.
+A user story describes the type of user, what they want and why.
+A use case is a list of actions or event steps describing the interactions between a role and a system to achieve a goal.

+A user story has one or more use cases with one or more tasks with steps associated with it, describing how the user story, and subsequent fulfillment of the external user's and site owner's business goals are realised: Business Goals -> User Story -> Use Case(s) -> Task(s) -> Steps.

 * **User Story 001 (User/Reader):** as a new user/reader I want to join the Book Repository to store details about my books so that I can share them with a wider audience.
 	* **Use Case 001-001 (C in User CRUD):** as a new user/reader I want to register an account with the Book Repository.
 		*  **Tasks 1:** [Book Repository Home/Landing Page](https://book-repository-virtual.herokuapp.com/) -> read and accept the Consent Cookie (optional) -> click on Register in the naviagtion bar or the hamburger-menu followed by Register [Register](https://book-repository-virtual.herokuapp.com/user/register) -> fill in the form: username, email address, password, password confirmation, and click on the Register button.